Free Printable: Low Carb & Keto Food List

 -

-Transfer the mixture into a baking dish and form into a loaf shape.
+Transfer the mixture into a large baking dish and form into a loaf shape.
 Bake for 30 minutes.

 -

 Spread the ketchup on top of the meatloaf (if using).
-Return to the oven and bake for 25-45 more minutes, until cooked through and internal temperature reaches 160 degrees F (71 degrees C).
+Return to the oven and bake for 25-45 more minutes, until cooked through and the internal temperature reaches 160 degrees F (71 degrees C).
 (Time will vary depending on thickness of the loaf.)
 For best results, use a probe thermometer, which will beep when it's done so you don't have to keep checking.

 -

-This helps other readers and also helps me continue to provide free recipes on my site.
+Leave a rating to help other readers (this also helps me continue to provide free recipes on my site), or get the recipe sent to your inbox.

-Recipe Notes
+Maya’s Recipe Notes

 Serving size: 1 3/4″-thick slice